Manipulation Test for Multidimensional RDD: Test with the Max-statistic

-Here, $\hat{t}_m$ is the max-statistic $\hat{t}_m = \max\left( |\frac{\hat{\theta}_1}{\hat{\sigma}_1}|, \dots, |\frac{\hat{\theta}_d}{\hat{\sigma}_d}| \right)$, and the critical value $c_m(\alpha)$ is the $1-\alpha$ quantile of the distribution of $\max\left( |X_1|, \dots, |X_d| \right)$, where $X \sim \mathcal{N}(0,I_d)$.
+Here, $\hat{t}_m$ is the max-statistic $\hat{t}_m = \lVert \hat{\Sigma}^{-\frac{1}{2}}\hat \theta \rVert_\infty = \max\left( |\frac{\hat{\theta}_1}{\hat{\sigma}_1}|, \dots, |\frac{\hat{\theta}_d}{\hat{\sigma}_d}| \right)$, and the critical value $c_m(\alpha)$ is the $1-\alpha$ quantile of the distribution of $\max\left( |X_1|, \dots, |X_d| \right)$, where $X \sim \mathcal{N}(0,I_d)$.

-Both MT (the manipulation test using the quadratic form $\hat{t}$ as test statistic) and $\phi_m$ are consistent tests for the implication in Proposition \ref{prop:impl}, but their power against alternative hypotheses differs.
-The MT considers an average of statistics $\frac{\hat{\theta}_j}{\hat{\sigma}_j}$, and is hence better at rejecting the null hypothesis when manipulation is spread across all the running variables.
+Both the MT (the manipulation test using the quadratic form $\hat{t}$ as test statistic) and $\phi_m$ are consistent tests for the implication in Equation \eqref{eq:condition_marginal}, but their power against alternative hypotheses differs.
+The MT considers an average of statistics $\left( \frac{\hat{\theta}_j}{\hat{\sigma}_j} \right)^2$, and is hence better at rejecting the null hypothesis when manipulation is spread across all the running variables.
 Taking the maximum over $|\frac{\hat{\theta}_j}{\hat{\sigma}_j}|$, instead, $\phi_m$ has greater power when manipulation occurs for only one running variable.

+In Section \ref{sec:bct}, I compared the power of the MT and the BCT when all the running variables are manipulated.
+The same local power analysis can be used to study an alternative framework, where only one running variable ($j=1$) is discontinuous, such that $\hat{\theta}_1 \rightarrow^d \mathcal{N}(k,1)$ and $\hat{\theta}_j \rightarrow^d \mathcal{N}(0,1)$ for $j\neq1$.
+This alternative framework depicts a situation where manipulation only occurs for one running variable: this may happen because running variables are different, and some could be impossible to manipulate.
+In this case, we expect the MT to perform poorly, compared to the test with the max-statistic.

-My analysis in section \ref{sec:bct} considered such a case, where manipulation happens for only one running variable.
-The plot in the bottom right corner of Figure \ref{fig:local_asymp} shows how, in these circumstances, the BCT (multiple tests with Bonferroni corrections) outperforms my manipulation test MT.
-In this case, though, the version of my test $\phi_m$ dominates the BCT, as shown in Figure \ref{fig:pc_app}, where I reproduced the previous plot adding the power curve for $\phi_m$.
-Once again, a manipulation test that aggregates information from all the running variables testing a unique hypothesis is better than considering separate tests for each $\hat{\theta}_j$ accounting for multiple tests.
+The local power analysis confirms the intuition.
+Figure \ref{fig:pc_app} shows that in this framework the MT exhibits a lower power than the BCT, as combining information it dilutes the signal from the discontinuous running variable.
+Nonetheless, the manipulation test $\phi_m$ dominates the BCT: properly aggregating information from all the running variables and testing a unique hypothesis is better than considering separate tests for each $\hat{\theta}_j$ accounting for multiple tests.